Scribbles678/Sparky/docs/DEPLOYMENT.md

 }
 ```

-Adjust the message based on your strategy and needs.
+**Note:** SignalStudio will build the complete order from your strategy configuration and forward it to Sparky Bot.
+Sparky Bot receives pre-built orders and executes them.

 ## Step 9: Monitoring & Maintenance